-14We discuss the events that comprise our net UCI in Section 6.2.
+14 We discuss the events that comprise our net UCI in Section 6.2.

-15Most textual-data studies do not consider the structural stability of the regressions that underpin the results of their tests of predictive power.
+15 Most textual-data studies do not consider the structural stability of the regressions that underpin the results of their tests of predictive power.
 However, the problem of structural change is well known in the news-impact literature, which finds that the quantitative impact of news about overall economic activity depends on the business cycle.
-See Pearce and Roley (1985), McQueen and Roley (1993), Fair the question in qualitative terms: does our index of historical events predict the direction of change of the Standard and Poor's (S&P) 500 price index?
-Table 1 reports our results at the one-, three-, six-, and 12-month forecast horizons.
+See Pearce and Roley (1985), McQueen and Roley (1993), Fair (2002), Boyd et al. (2005), and Andersen et al. (2007).